twisted/towncrier/docs/cli.rst

 .. option:: --keep

-   Do not ask for confirmations.
-But keep news fragments.
-   Useful for automated tasks.
-Where you have to generate several different news fragments for different parties.
+   Don't delete news fragments after the build and don't ask for confirmation whether to delete or keep the fragments.

 ``towncrier create``